Azure-Samples/guidance-identity-management-for-multitenant-apps/docs/running-the-app.md

 When a tenant signs up, an AD admin for the tenant must assign application roles to users.

-1. Sign into the Azure management portal and navigate to your Azure AD tenant.
+1. Sign into the Azure management portal and navigate to the Azure AD tenant that signed up for the application.
 2. Click **Applications**.
 The portal will list `Survey` and `Survey.WebAPI` under "Applications that my company uses".
 If not, make sure you completed the sign up process.

 ![Registered apps](media/running-the-app/registered-apps.png)